Prospect integrates worship, education, and mission across all ages!

 In addition to weekly ConnectEd classes, middle and senior high youth participate in specially scheduled activities that encourage discipleship through study, discussion, service, and fellowship.

 Lock-ins in fellowship hall and youth retreats at Camp Johnsonburg are always popular events!
-Prospect’s Sr. Highs look forward to participating in summer mission trip and spend a portion of each year preparing for these trips, including the famous soup making (photo) and selling to raise funds.
+Prospect’s Sr. Highs look forward to participating in a summer mission trip and spend a portion of each year preparing for these trips, including the famous soup making (photo) and selling to raise funds.

 Check the church calendar and newsletter to find out about current youth activities.
 In addition to events specifically geared to youth, Prospect values inter-generational ministry and seeks to involve youth in meaningful ways in the total life of the church.